Nonlinear matrix recovery using optimization on the Grassmann manifold: Numerical experiments

-In Figure~\ref{fig:phase_s}, we solve the recovery problems using \ttt{RTR2} for an increasing number of data points, and we do that for a monomial kernel of degree one, two and three to compare the recovery that is possible for each degree.
+In Figure~\ref{fig:phase_s}, we solve the recovery problems using \ttt{RTR2} with an increasing number of data points, and using monomial kernels of degree one, two and three to compare the recovery that is possible for each degree.
 In Figure~\ref{fig:s_uos_d1}, the degree used is $d=1$.
-For $n=15$, the dimension of the lifted space is $N(15,1) = 16$.
+For $n=15$, the dimension of the feature space is $N(15,1) = 16$.
 For a large number of data points spread over 4 subspaces of dimension 2, the rank of the monomial kernel is 9.
 This explains why recovery is impossible when $s\leq 9$, since the kernel is not rank deficient at the solution $M$.
 In Figure~\ref{fig:s_uos_d2}, the degree used is $d=2$.
-For $n=15$, the dimension of the lifted space $N(15,2) = 136$.
+For $n=15$, the dimension of the feature space $N(15,2) = 136$.
 For a large number of data points spread over 4 subspaces of dimension 2, the rank of the monomial kernel is 21.
 This explains why recovery is impossible when $s\leq 21$, since the kernel is not rank deficient at the solution $M$.
 In Figure~\ref{fig:s_uos_d3}, the degree used is $d=3$.
-For $n=15$, the dimension of the lifted space is $N(15,3) = 816$.
+For $n=15$, the dimension of the feature space is $N(15,3) = 816$.
 For a large number of data points spread over 4 subspaces of dimension 2, the rank of the monomial kernel is 37.
 This explains why recovery is impossible when $s\leq 37$, since the kernel is not rank deficient at the solution $M$.
-We notice that the recovery is still poor for $s\geq 37$.
+We notice that the recovery is still poor for $s\geq 37$, which is likely induced by a worse conditioning of the monomial embedding.
+In general, $d=2$ seems to give the best results for the majority of data sets.

 The dimension of the subspaces that we aim to recover plays a role in the possibility to recover.
 In Figure~\ref{fig:phase_dimsub}, we increase the dimension of the subspaces while the other parameters of the data remain fixed.
 For a fixed number of data points $s$, increasing the dimension of the subspaces increases the rank of the monomial features (see Proposition~\ref{prop:rank_phi_uos}), and therefore, if the dimension of the subspaces becomes too large, the recovery is compromised.
-For subspaces of dimension smaller than 4 in $\R^{10}$, we can observe good recovery depending on the undersampling ratio.
+For 2 subspaces of dimension smaller than 4 in $\R^{10}$, we can observe good recovery depending on the undersampling ratio.

 The same phenomenon is observed when the number of subspaces is increased for a fixed number of data points, see Figure~\ref{fig:phase_nsub}.

 \FloatBarrier